PranayPant/ai-document-vault/frontend/README.md

 - **Progressive Discovery**: Folder contents are loaded on-demand as you navigate

 ### Smart Routing
-- **Route-Based Navigation**: Each folder and file has its own URL using React Router
+- **Route-Based Navigation**: Each folder and file has its own URL using NextJS's built-in routing
 - **Browser History Integration**: Navigate forward and backward through your browsing history
-- **Deep Linking**: Share direct links to specific folders or files

 ### File Viewing
 - **Metadata Display**: View file information before downloading content